Crimson-Wizard/bus-off-blog/README.md

 ## Agile Development Process

-In order to ensure a structured and efficient workflow, I followed an Agile development process throughout the project.
-This approach allowed me to break down the project into manageable stages and iteratively develop each component, ensuring continuous improvement and flexibility.
+To ensure a structured and efficient workflow, I employed an Agile development methodology throughout the project.
+This approach enabled me to decompose the project into manageable stages and iteratively develop each component, allowing for continuous improvement and adaptability.

 **User Stories and Planning**
 To plan each stage of the project, I utilized GitHub's project management tools to create and track user stories.
 These user stories provided a clear and concise way to define the requirements and goals for each feature and task within the project.
 By focusing on user-centric stories, I was able to prioritize functionality that delivers the most value to users.

+- Epic Story: To link a section of tasks to one overall task, I defined an Epic that encompassed the broader objective.
+This Epic served as a central point to organize and manage related tasks, ensuring that all activities contributed towards achieving the overarching goal.

 - User Stories: Each user story represented a specific feature or task that needed to be implemented.
 This helped in organizing the work into clear objectives that could be easily tracked and managed.